– Paul J Meyer

 Aspects of effective communication

-We went through basic communication model in Planning Project Communications post, also called sender-receiver model.
-Understanding of this model is essential to foresee the kind of noise that can disrupt any communication on the project.
+We went through basic communication model as part of the Planning Project Communications post.
+This basic communication model is also called Sender-Receiver model.
+Understanding of this model is essential to foresee the kind of noise that can disrupt communications on the project.

 Note that feedback is an essential part of this model.
 In verbal communication, feedback will include active listening – the core part of communication where you acknowledge what you are listening to, by making eye contact, nodding and rephrasing your understanding of what you heard.

 Choice of communication media (email, phone, physical paper copies, tele/video conferences and so on)

 This can depend on the nature of information, as well as situation.
 For instance, when certain sensitive information should be shared with the team to drive home a point, such information should be communicated verbally.
 Most of the formal communication with clients is done by emails.
 These kinds of rules pertaining to choice of media are part of communication management plan and must be understood by everyone on the team.